 Next, we sought to investigate the stability of purified DJ-1 mutant proteins.
 We first focused on the pathogenic DJ-1 mutants.
 N-terminal 6xHis-tagged DJ-1 proteins with defined pathogenic mutations were purified and their folding stability was measured using thermal shift assays (Lo et al., 2004; Semisotnov et al., 1991).
-In this assay, recombinant DJ-1 is incubated with ThermoFluor, and the stability curve is obtained by gradually increasing the temperature and measuring the fluorescence.
-When DJ-1 unfolds, the exposed hydrophobic surfaces bind the ThermoFluor, resulting in an increase in fluorescence.
-Unfolding temperatures, which are analogous to melting temperatures (referred to as Tm), indicate the maximum value of the first derivative of the relative fluorescence unit (RFU) as a function of temperature (dRFU/dT) (Fig. 2A,B).
-Cytosolic pathogenic mutants had Tms that exceeded 63.5°C, whereas Tms for the mitochondrial localized mutants were significantly lower than the WT Tm and had a maximum Tm of 60.5°C. Two pathogenic mutants, L10P and L166P, had no detectable Tm, suggesting they are unable to initiate protein folding properly (Olzmann et al., 2004; Prahlad et al., 2014;
+In this assay, recombinant DJ-1 is incubated with thermofluor, and the stability curve is obtained by gradually increasing the temperature and measuring the fluorescence.
+When DJ-1 unfolds, the exposed hydrophobic surfaces bind the thermofluor, resulting in an increase in fluorescence.
+Unfolding temperatures, which are analogous to melting temperatures (referred to as Tm), indicate the maximum value of the first derivative of the relative fluorescence unit (RFU) as a function of temperature (dRFU/dT) (Figs. 2A and 2B).
+Cytosolic pathogenic mutants had Tms that exceeded 63.5°C, whereas Tms for the mitochondrial localized mutants were significantly lower than wild-type Tm and had a maximum Tm of 60.5°C. Two pathogenic mutants, L10P and L166P, had no detectable Tm suggesting they are unable to initiate protein folding properly (Olzmann et al., 2004; Prahlad et al., 2014; Ramsey and Giasson, 2010).
+To further confirm destabilization of the DJ-1 mutants, we measured the sensitivity of each mutant to trypsin digestion under more physiological temperatures (normal body temperature 37°C).
+The pathogenic MLMs M26I, E163K, and L166P were more susceptible to complete digestion than WT, suggesting their structures are less ordered.
+Conversely, trypsin digestion of the cytosol-localized mutants E64D and N76D was comparable to WT (Figs. 2C and 2D).
+The thermal shift and trypsin digestion assays thus support differences between in the folding states of cytosol-localized and mitochondria-localized pathogenic DJ-1 mutants.
+The exception to this conclusion, however, is the cytosolic mutant, L10P (Fig. 1D), which is highly sensitive to trypsin digestion (Fig. 2D) in addition to being thermally unstable (Fig. 2B).
+Although this mutant initially seems to conflict with our hypothesis that DJ-1 protein destabilization promotes mitochondrial translocation, additional analyses of this mutant (discussed in greater detail later in the paper) highlight the likelihood of a cryptic N-terminal mitochondria targeting sequence.